Fear of Traveling alone: What’s It Like to Travel Solo?

 Is it Lonely to Travel Alone?

-This is one of the first questions I get asked when someone finds out that I travel alone.
+“Isn’t it lonely?”
+It’s one of the first questions I get asked when someone finds out that I travel alone.

 The answer is yes – sometimes.

 Your next best friend is just around the corner, if not today, then tomorrow.
-The longest I’ve traveled without company is about a week, not so bad in 30 years of solo travel.
+The longest I’ve traveled without company is about a week, not so bad in 30 years of regular solo travel.

-And when I say ‘company’, I mean companion backpackers.
+And when I say ‘company’, I mean fellow backpackers.
 The truth is you’re never alone if you fully engage with the locals.
 Yes, foreign language barriers can be problematic, but technology allows you to communicate like never before.
 It’s so easy.

 When I first traveled I was often lonely.
 I was young and had this self-imposed pressure to have the time of my life.
 I thought that socializing, partying, and meeting a few girls along the way was everything, and to that end, I gravitated towards ‘popular’ places.